or

 9. Labuan Bajo, Flores

 Once a sleepy fishing town, Labuan Bajo has transformed into a buzzing hub for travellers heading to the Komodo Islands—and it’s done so without losing its laid-back charm.
 It is known for its dramatic sunsets, pristine beaches, and world-class diving.
 Labuan Bajo feels secure and welcoming, whether you’re a solo traveller, a couple on a romantic trip, or a group of friends looking for adventure.
-That’s Labuan Bajo, can we make it one of the safe places in Indonesia
+That’s exactly what makes Labuan Bajo one of the most exciting safe places to visit in Indonesia in 2026.

 The U.S. Department of State advises travelers to monitor local weather reports and follow licensed tour operators when exploring Komodo National Park.